About Allen Carr

 Shortly after this traumatic incident, a combination of events led to what he described as “my Eureka! moment”.

-“I realised that it wasn’t a weakness in me, or that the cigarette was so wonderful that I couldn’t live without it, but that my brain had become scammed into seeing the relief of withdrawal pangs as genuine pleasure or stress relief.
-I realised that the reason I smoked was to remove the symptoms of withdrawal and by so doing, I got to feel like a non-smoker for a few minutes.
+“I realized that it wasn’t a weakness in me, or that the cigarette was so wonderful that I couldn’t live without it, but that my brain had become scammed into seeing the relief of withdrawal pangs as genuine pleasure or stress relief.
+I realized that the reason I smoked was to remove the symptoms of withdrawal and by so doing, I got to feel like a non-smoker for a few minutes.
 As soon as I understood this simple point, my desire to smoke disappeared and I have never smoked since.
 After years of struggle, quitting was truly effortless and, if I’m honest, extremely enjoyable.”

 Allen began helping smokers at his London home and soon word spread of his success; he had to expand to cope with the demand.
 Allen Carr founded his first stop smoking center in Wimbledon, England in 1983 and spent the next 25 years of his life teaching smokers how to quit easily using his simple, drug-free approach.